Machine Learning Algorithms

 Tools and Libraries

 The most widely applied libraries for machine learning algorithms implementation come with strong tools for building and deploying models.
-The most popular of those are Scikit-learn, TensorFlow, Keras, and PyTorch.
+Scikit-learnTensorFlowKeras, and PyTorch are the most popular.

 • Scikit-learn is a powerful and intuitive library for classical machine learning, which can be used for classification, regression, and clustering.
 Those algorithms are supplemented with preprocessing and evaluation tools.